Chicken wire was actually invented back in 1844 by an English ironmonger called Charles Barnard.

 Yes it can.
 There are a couple of websites out there that show you how to do this safely.

-Obviously, if money is real tight and you have no other alternative then you should use it.
+Obviously, if money is really tight and you have no other alternative then you should use it.
 The best defense is hardware cloth.

 As I mentioned earlier, I do have chicken wire in some of my runs but I also have extra security for the night times when most predators are out shopping for dinner.